 It really couldn’t be much worse.
 Just three more vertebrae to go.

-This is why I started listing all of the things that have changed in a positive way after my spinal cord injury.
+This is why I started listing all things which changed in a positive way after my spinal cord injury.

-It would be much harder and probably a never-ending story to note all things which aren’t working for me (anymore).
+It would be much harder and probably a never ending story to note all things which aren’t working for me (anymore).
 But hey, maybe that’s the same for everybody.

 Here is the list, sorted by category:

 - I am getting lots of visitors.
 I need an online calendar to manage appointments.
-You are welcome to join.

 - The most important item in my list: I have reached a new level in my relationship.

-- I rediscovered my friendships.
-Extreme situations like mine really show you the difference.
+- I rediscovered my friendships, extreme situations like mine really show you the difference.

 - Home office accepted, no commuting necessary anymore.

 Thanksgod, I live in Berlin, one of the top cities in the world in terms of accessibility.

-- Better parking places.
-I am always very close to my destination.
+- Better parking places, I am always very close to my destination.

 - All kind of tickets for events and concerts are much cheaper.
 Also most of the time my companion receives free entry.
 This easily adds up to 70% discount for two people.

-- Better day rhythm, as every activity is well planned and scheduled.
+- Better day rhythm, every activity is well planned and scheduled.
 I divide the 24 hours by every possible number 2, 3, 4, 6, 8 and 12 to create certain schedules for major body functions.

-- Being a boss every day, having your personal team of assistants, telling them what (not) to do, hiring and firing your caretakers.
+- Being a boss every day, having your personal team of assistants, telling them what (not) to do, hiring and firing your care takers.

 - I find plenty of time to meditate and think about my life and the universe.

 - I receive physiotherapy and massages on a regular basis.

-- I am more conscious about any bodily input, such as my diet and drinks.
+- I am more conscious about any body input, like my diet and drinks.

 - I really focus on the most important things.
-No distraction or stress.
-Everything is much calmer and still productive.
+No distraction or stress, everything is much calmer and still productive.

 - New big flat, a smart home with all things voice controlled.